aibots-team/aigc-lightning/docs/source-pytorch/guides/data.rst

 Accessing DataLoaders
 *********************

-In the case that you require access to the DataLoader or Dataset objects, DataLoaders for each step can be accessed using the ``Trainer`` object:
+In the case that you require access to the DataLoader or Dataset objects, DataLoaders for each step can be accessed via the trainer properties :meth:`~lightning.pytorch.trainer.trainer.Trainer.train_dataloader`, :meth:`~lightning.pytorch.trainer.trainer.Trainer.val_dataloaders`, :meth:`~lightning.pytorch.trainer.trainer.Trainer.test_dataloaders`, and :meth:`~lightning.pytorch.trainer.trainer.Trainer.predict_dataloaders`.

 .. code-block:: python